OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

 The work described in this RFC will be pursued in a number of directions.
 Non-exhaustively:

-  - Support for ESRI WKT1 dialect (we currently ingest the ProjectedCRS in `esri.sql`_ in that dialect, but there is no mapping between it and EPSG operation and parameter names, so conversion to PROJ strings does not always work.
+  - Support for ESRI WKT1 dialect (PROJ currently ingest the ProjectedCRS in `esri.sql`_ in that dialect, but there is no mapping between it and EPSG operation and parameter names, so conversion to PROJ strings does not always work.

-  - closer integration with existing code base.
+  - closer integration with the existing code base.
 In particular, the +init=dict:code syntax should now go first to the database (then the `epsg` and `IGNF` files can be removed).
 Similarly proj_create_crs_to_crs() could use the new capabilities to find an appropriate coordinate transformation.